sussmanLab/cellGPU/doc/markdown/EXAMPLES.md

 # voronoi.cpp

-The same thing, but for running the 2D SPV model
+The same thing, but for running the 2D Voronoi model

 # minimize.cpp

-Provides an example of using the FIRE minimizer to minimize either a 2D SPV or AVM system.
+Provides an example of using the FIRE minimizer to minimize either a 2D Voronoi or AVM system.

 # runMakeDatabase.cpp

-Provides an example of using the NetCDF database class to write snapshots of a simulation of the 2D SPV model, using either active cell or overdamped Brownian dynamics
+Provides an example of using the NetCDF database class to write snapshots of a simulation of the 2D Voronoi model, using either active cell or overdamped Brownian dynamics

 # cellDivision.cpp